 Faced with an overwhelming amount of planning, grading, and organizing for her courses, Rhonda knew she needed extra help to make it through her first year as a teacher.

 Rhonda pursued professional development for new CTE teachers in South Carolina, learning from others who had already transitioned from healthcare workers to health science educators.
-She was assigned a mentor teacher who used AES to teach students in her classroom.
+She was assigned a mentor teacher who used HealthCenter21 to teach students in her classroom.

 When she saw firsthand how HealthCenter21 helped students in her mentor's class learn and master health science concepts, she started a free trial to try it with her own students.

-Printing out worksheets helped her better serve students with special accommodations, including English Language Learners (ELLs), while the hands-on activities included in the AES curriculum helped her diversify her instruction.
+Printing out worksheets helped her better serve students with special accommodations, including English Language Learners (ELLs), while the hands-on activities included in the curriculum helped her diversify her instruction.

 Using the automatically graded assessments and worksheets in HealthCenter21, Rhonda saved precious hours in the classroom–time she spent growing as an instructor and investing in her students’ success.